Azithromycin Oral SuspensionPronunciation

 - Check with your pharmacist about how to dispose of unused medicine.

-This information should not be used to decide whether or not to take azithromycin suspension or any other medicine.
+This information should not be used to decide whether or not to take Azithromycin Oral Suspension or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about azithromycin suspension.
-It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to azithromycin suspension.
+This is only a brief summary of general information about Azithromycin Oral Suspension.
+It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Azithromycin Oral Suspension.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using azithromycin suspension.
+You must talk with your healthcare provider for complete information about the risks and benefits of using Azithromycin Oral Suspension.

 Disclaimer: This information should not be used to decide whether or not to take this medicine or any other medicine.
 Only your health care provider has the knowledge and training to decide which medicines are right for you.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
 This is only a brief summary of general information about this medicine.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to this medicine.
 This information is not specific medical advice and does not replace information you receive from your health care provider.
 You must talk with your healthcare provider for complete information about the risks and benefits of using this medicine.